Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Introduction

 To illustrate on a simple example, let $S$ be any compact smooth domain in $\bR^n$, $n \geq 3$, with smooth convex boundary $\p S = \Si$.
 Let $M = \bR \times S$ be the timelike product over $S$ in Minkowski space $(\bR^{1,n}, g_0)$.
 Let $\nu_{\cC}$ be the (spacelike) unit outward normal to $\cC$ in $M \subset \bR^{1,n}$.
 Since

 it is easy to see that $A(\p_t,\p_t) = 0$ but $A$ is positive definite, $A > 0$ in the spatial directions $S$.
 It follows easily that $\Pi$ is a Lorentz metric on $\cC$ of the same signature as $g_{\cC}$.
 Thus, all such configurations satisfy Assumption $(*)$.
+(The same holds for the exterior problem on $\bR^{1,n}\setminus M$).
 Notice that this fails for $n = 2$ where $\Pi$ for the timelike product is degenerate in the spatial direction.
 Suitable perturbations of the product in outward directions will however satisfy $(*)$.

 In general, the Assumption $(*)$ is an extrinsic condition on the metric $g$ at the boundary $\cC$ and so cannot be determined from the induced metric $g_{\cC}$ alone.
 It is an open condition, so is preserved under small perturbations, and does not depend explicitly or directly on the initial data on a Cauchy slice $S$.
 It is also gauge-invariant, in fact invariant under general diffeomorphisms $\f: M \to M$ mapping $\cC \to \cC$, but not necessarily preserving the Cauchy surface $S$.
 Note also that it holds for natural far-field or near-infinity boundaries in asymptotically Minkowski or asymptotically AdS spacetimes.